Understand Your Pipeline Usage

 For example, with 5,000 files, each containing 1000 words, you have a total of 5 million words.
 Divide this total by 200 (the default split length), and you get 25,000 documents.
 If you use the intfloat/e5-base-v2

 model, you must now multiply the document count by 1.
-You obtain 25,000 storage units.
+You obtain 25,000 document storage units.

 Optimizing Storage Usage